 If you have a nut allergy but are still looking for a low-carb pie crust, I highly recommend this coconut flour pie crust.

 To make an almond flour pie crust you only need 3-4 ingredients.
-You’ll use three ingredients to make the no-bake version, and four if you plan on baking the crust.
+You'll use three ingredients to make the no-bake pie crust, and four if you want a baked pie crust.

 No-bake almond flour pie crust has the same texture as graham crack crust.
 It is crunchy and crumbles easily.
 This crust is best used for no-bake cheesecakes or fresh fruit pies.

 To make a no-bake almond flour crust you will want to mix together almond flour, melted butter, and a bit of sweetener.
 Then press the crust into the bottom and sides of a pie pan with the palm of your hand.

 The crust will harden as it cools in the refrigerator.
 You can add the filling to the pie either before or after the crust firms up in the refrigerator.
 If the filling you are using is chunky or harder to spread around (like fresh fruit) I will typically allow the crust to harden before filling the pie.